matisojka/qqqa/CONTRIBUTING.md

 - Builds `qq` and `qa` for macOS (x86_64/arm64) and Linux MUSL (x86_64/arm64) by default; override `TARGETS` if needed.
 - Packages `qqqa-v<version>-<target>.tar.gz` under `target/releases/v<version>/` with README and LICENSE.
 - Writes `target/releases/v<version>/manifest.json` for upload to GitHub Releases.
+- Downloads the GitHub tag archive (`https://github.com/iagooar/qqqa/archive/refs/tags/v<version>.tar.gz`), computes its SHA256, and rewrites `homebrew-tap/Formula/qqqa.rb` with the new URL/sha/version so the tap is always aligned.
+- Prints a human checklist covering commits, Git tags, `gh release create`, and pushing the Homebrew tap (artifacts stay under `target/releases/`, which is already gitignored; upload them when drafting the GitHub release).
+- Provides `docs/RELEASE_NOTES_TEMPLATE.md` as a quick-start for the release description (`gh release create --notes-file docs/RELEASE_NOTES_TEMPLATE.md`).

 Notes
 - Cross-compiling across OSes may require appropriate toolchains.
 The script runs `rustup target add` for the listed targets.